boazbk/tcs/lec_07_other_models.md

 The basic operations of of the enhanced $\lambda$ calculus more or less amount to the Lisp/Scheme programming language.^[In Lisp, the $PAIR$, $HEAD$ and $TAIL$ functions are [traditionally called](https://goo.gl/BLRd6S) `cons`, `car` and `cdr`.]
-Given that, it is perhaps not surprising that the  enhanced $\lambda$-calculus is equivalent to NAND++:
+Given that, it is perhaps not surprising that the  enhanced $\lambda$-calculus is equivalent to NAND-TM:

-> # {.theorem title="Lambda calculus and NAND++" #lambdaturing-thm}
+> # {.theorem title="Lambda calculus and NAND-TM" #lambdaturing-thm}
 For every function $F:\{0,1\}^* \rightarrow \{0,1\}^*$, $F$ is computable in the enhanced $\lambda$ calculus if and only if it is computable by a NAND-TM program.

 ::: {.proofidea data-ref="lambdaturing-thm"}
 To prove the theorem, we need to show that __(1)__ if $F$ is computable by a $\lambda$ calculus expression then it is computable by a NAND-TM program, and __(2)__ if $F$ is computable by a NAND-TM program, then it is computable by an enhanced $\lambda$ calculus expression.

 Showing __(1)__ is fairly straightforward.
-Applying the simplification rules to a $\lambda$ expression basically amounts to "search and replace" which we can implement easily in, say, NAND<<, or for that matter Python (both of which are equivalent to NAND++ in power).
+Applying the simplification rules to a $\lambda$ expression basically amounts to "search and replace" which we can implement easily in, say, NAND<<, or for that matter Python (both of which are equivalent to NAND-TM in power).
-Showing __(2)__ essentially amounts to writing a NAND++ interpreter in a functional programming language such as LISP  or Scheme.
+Showing __(2)__ essentially amounts to writing a NAND-TM interpreter in a functional programming language such as LISP  or Scheme.
 Showing how this can be done is a good exercise in mastering some functional programming techniques that are useful in their own right.
 :::